telerik/maui-docs/controls/combobox/configuration.md

 ## Text

 * `Text`(`string`): Specifies the Text of the control.
-This is the Text that gets visualized when the control is editable or when its non-editable and the selection mode is single.
+This is the Text that gets visualized when the control is editable or when is non-editable and the selection mode is single.

 ## ClearButton Visibility